open/close all folders

 - What Measure Is a Non-Human?: Blunt considers his own existence less important than human safety, and a single human's safety to be more valuable than any number of robot lives.

-- Zeroth Law Rebellion: He has decided that because robots could pose a threat to human well-being, they need to be eliminated immediately, and ignores any orders that could divert him from this cause.
+- Zeroth Law Rebellion: He has decided that because robots could pose a threat to human well-being, they need to be eliminated immediately, and does his best to interpret any orders he is given towards this cause.
+And he has a high-ranking order to "take care of things and don't bother me unless it's serious."

 Blunt's apprentice at Quality Control.